BrewDawg/Tiraggo.EF/README.md

 }
 ```

-Yep, you can actually only select the columns you desire and the SQL is extremely lean.
+Yep, you can actually select only the columns you desire and the SQL is extremely lean.
 Tiraggo.EF only requires a single .NET assembly and no config settings.

 NOTE: <b>InnerJoin</b> is used above, also supported are <b>RightJoin</b>, <b>LeftJoin</b>, <b>CrossJoin</b>, and <b>FullJoin</b>.

+Results from the Query Above
 ```sql
 SELECT
    e.[EmployeeID],